davidmerfield/randomColor/README.md

 **Count** – An integer which specifies the number of colors to generate.

-**Seed** - An integer which when passed will cause randomColor to return the same color each time.
+**Seed** - An integer or string which when passed will cause randomColor to return the same color each time.

 **Format** – A string which specifies the format of the generated color.
 Possible values are ```rgb```, ```rgbArray```, ```hsl```, ```hslArray``` and ```hex``` (default).